-(1) A driver entering a median turning bay must give way to any oncoming vehicle already in the turning bay.
+- (1) A driver entering a median turning bay must give way to any oncoming vehicle already in the turning bay.

+- Maximum penalty-20 penalty units.

+- (2) In this section-

 median turning bay means a marked lane, or the part of a marked lane-